 Pricing isn’t the only area where listening to your agent’s advice is critical.
 For Krause’s clients overpricing wasn’t the real problem.
 “The house wasn’t far off on price.
 Maybe a little bit, but not grossly,” Krause recalls.
 The real problem lay in the way the home presented online.

-Set the Stage (And Other Pre-Listing Preparations)
+Set the Stage (Plus Pre-Listing Prep)

 “The way that their home presented online was quite blah.
 So it didn’t have a whole lot of pizzazz,” Krause says of her clients listing—and that was a big factor in why the home never sold with that other agent.